Mohd Zamri Ramli: Early life

 Zamri was born in Kampung Puyu, which is a village in the district of Rantau Panjang, Kelantan.
 His family originated from Kampung Mundok, a Malay village, located in a town in southern Thailand, which was between Golok town.
 He has dual citizenship of Malaysia and Thailand.
 He received his early education in Sekolah Rendah Agama in Pasir Mas, Kelantan.
 Since that he always participate in Minor Championships Mundok District, Southern Thailand.
 After returning to Kelantan, he represented his school.
 His talent is detected, and called to play with Majlis Sukan Sekolah-Sekolah Agama Kelantan.

 Club career

 Kelantan President Cup Team

 In 2008, he was selected to represent the Kelantan President Cup Team.
 He won the hearts of selection panel headed by Shamsuddin and Che Awang Saupi.
 At the time, they are Kelantan President Cup Team coach.
 In 2009, he and his teammates won the Youth Cup.
 He was a key player in the team.

 Kelantan

-After seasons with Kelantan President Cup Team, his talent more shine when selected for training with the Kelantan senior squad.
-Possessed talent and determination he has managed to win the hearts Head Coach of Kelantan Peter James Butler and being promoted into the main squad.
-He gave quite a convincing action during preseason preparations in 2009.
+Following several seasons with the Kelantan President Cup Team, he was selected to train with the senior squad.
+His performance and work rate led to his promotion to the first team under head coach Peter James Butler, and he subsequently secured a place in the squad during the 2009 preseason preparations.